 Best Student Poster Presentation

-Congratulations go to Professor Jan Bajcsy and his PhD student Yong Jin Daniel Kim for receiving the Best Student Poster Presenation Award at the Turbo Symposium (2012 Symposium on Turbo Codes and Iterative Processing) for their poster "An Architecture for Faster than Nyquist Turbo Broadcasting".
+Congratulations go to Professor Jan Bajcsy and his PhD student Yong Jin Daniel Kim for receiving the Best Student Poster Presenation Award at the 2012 Turbo Symposium for their poster "An Architecture for Faster than Nyquist Turbo Broadcasting".

 2009 - 2010